jtanx/fontforge/doc/sphinx/scripting/scripting.rst

 ===================

 FontForge includes two interpreters so you can write scripts to modify fonts.
-One of these interpreters is :doc:`python <python>`, one is a legacy language I came up with.
+One of these interpreters is :doc:`python </scripting/python>`, one is a legacy language I came up with.
 FontForge may be configured with either or both of these.
 If configured with both then fontforge will make a guess at which to use based on the script file's extension ("py" means use the python interpreter, "ff" or "pe"